In depth

 What are the core vegetables?

-Onion, potato, tomato — the three classics.
+Onion, potato, and tomato are the three classics.
 Sometimes eggplant, pepper, carrot.
 All chunked, never stirred.

 Is buğlama diet-friendly?